afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 > std::path::PathBuf get_content(account_id, content_id, is_match)
 Get content data

-Get content data  # Access  ## Own content Unrestricted access.  ## Public other content Normal account state required.  ## Private other content If owner of the requested content is a match and the requested content is in current profile content, then the requested content can be accessed if query parameter `is_match` is set to `true`.
+# Access  ## Own content Unrestricted access.  ## Public other content Normal account state required.  ## Private other content If owner of the requested content is a match and the requested content is in current profile content, then the requested content can be accessed if query parameter `is_match` is set to `true`.
 If the previous is not true, then capability `admin_view_all_profiles` or `admin_moderate_images` is required.

 ### Parameters